HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-Owe it to dust and the empty chambers                 ---------------------I owe Stay there, sign of an endless spiral pray to make it last, my grit on revival                        ---------------------Stay there to the very end in an endless SPIRAL
+Owe it to dust and the empty chambers                 ---------------------I owe stay there, mind in an endless spiral
+pray to make it last, my grit on revival                        ---------------------Stay there to the very end in an endless SPIRAL
-It's a fresh spit, it's a fresh spit ye
+it's a fresh spit, it's a fresh spit ye

-God is dead carcass is rotten
+god is dead carcass is rotten
-My faith is alive but it's easily forgotten
+my faith is alive but it's easily forgotten
-I'm under the bottom ya
+I'm under the bottom blood
-But I rise with the dust on the ground
+but I rise with the dust on the ground

-(I) Crave that i can’t raise the faith
+Crave that i can’t raise the faith
 It's the grit in my lungs and i am dying again
 Day after day, for the truth, for the sins
 What i’ve gave yesterday crushed in my hands ey

-Say what you did not mean... at all ----------------- CHANGE I drop into feelings just swirling around
+Like that white witch, god in the fumes                                                        ---------------- Say what you did not mean... at all -----------------
+I drop into feelings just swirling around
-My signs still carved into the stones in the tombs so deep into the ground,

-i cannot survive
+These signs still carved into the stones in the tombs you're so deep into the ground, i cannot survive

 yet i knew these thorns so pierced